hammerheim-game/hammerheim-rules/3-warbands/clan-skyre.md

-This warband was based from the Skaven Warbands by Michael Hulsander and the Skryre Warband by Chris Haak After the Eshin Clan had their coffers bolstered by the warpstone collected from Hammerheim clan Skryre became suspicious.
-Ikit Klaw sent out his spies and found that Hammerheim offered a source of warpstone far easier to acquire than mining.
+This warband was based from the Skaven Warbands by Michael Hulsander and the Skryre Warband by Chris Haak After the Eshin Clan had their coffers bolstered by the warpstone collected from Mordheim clan Skryre became suspicious.
+Ikit Klaw sent out his spies and found that Mordheim offered a source of warpstone far easier to acquire than mining.
 It would also be a great testing ground for their new weapons of destruction.
 The warped genius of the Skaven engineers is concentrated in